Innocence Protection Act: Death penalty

 The Innocence Protection Act is the first federal death penalty reform to be enacted.
 The United States Supreme Court in 1972 suspended use of existing death penalty statutes because of inconsistencies in how they were applied.
-It ordered the states to pass new legislation to address its concern, and affirmed a case in 1976 under new law, essentially allowing states to again sentence convicted persons to death under their laws.
+It ordered the states to pass new legislation to address it's concern, and affirmed a case in 1976 under new law, essentially allowing states to again sentence convicted persons to death under their laws.
 But by 2002, more than 100 people have been released from death rows across the United States after it was found that they were wrongfully convicted because of procedural errors or newly discovered evidence of their innocence.

 The Innocence Protection Act is a first attempt in federal legislation to ensure that innocent people are not put to death.
 Thirty-six states and the federal government have enacted legislation that permits the courts to impose death as a criminal sentence.
 Of those thirty-six states, Texas executed the most inmates during 2009 with 24 executions.
 The total number of executions in the United States in 2009 was 52.
 In 2009, the total number of inmates serving a death sentence in the United States was 3,173.
 Many executions are delayed as inmates seek appeals to overturn sentences or convictions.